entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 2021-03-22 15:56:16.205  WARN 3208 --- [  XNIO-1 task-3] o.z.problem.spring.common.AdviceTraits   : Forbidden: Access is denied
 ```

-This demonstrates that a user without `conference-admin` is unable to call the delete API.

 ### Step 8: Hide the delete button

 The MFE UI can be updated to hide the delete button from a user without the `conference-admin` authority.
 The key logic checks whether the `internal` client role `conference-admin` is mapped to the current user via the hasResourceRole call.